MelihY9151/about-me/README.md

 My name is **Melih Yumusak**.

-I was born in the year 2003.
+I was born in the year 2003 .

 ## Important Info

-I attened high school at hstat.
+I attened high school at hstat .

-My email is MelihY9151@hstat.org
+My email is MelihY9151@hstat.org .

-I go to school from 7:45-2:20
+I go to school from 7:45-2:20 .

 **Class Schedule**